Will the Hawks cover the spread vs. the Raptors? Promo Codes, Betting Trends, Records ATS

 Hawks Betting Records & Stats

-- Atlanta's games this season have had a combined scoring total higher than 239.5 points in 12 of 22 outings.
+- Atlanta's games this season have had a combined scoring total higher than 244.5 points in nine of 23 outings.

-- The average total for Atlanta's games this season has been 245, 5.5 more points than this matchup's over/under.
+- Atlanta's average game total this season has been 245.8, 1.3 more points than this matchup's over/under.

-- The Hawks have won in three of the 10 contests they have been named as odds-on underdogs in this year.
+- The Hawks have won in three, or 27.3%, of the 11 contests they have been named as odds-on underdogs in this year.

-- Atlanta has an implied victory probability of 47.6% according to the moneyline set by oddsmakers for this matchup.
+- Atlanta has an implied victory probability of 46.5% according to the moneyline set for this matchup.

 Looking for NBA tickets?
 Head to Ticketmaster today and see your team live!